Actively Recruiting

 - Prisoner status

-- Severe obstructive sleep apnea in past year (AHI >30 or ESS >=18)
+- Severe obstructive sleep apnea in the past year (Apnea-Hypopnea Index over 30 or Epworth Sleepiness Scale of 18 or more)

-- Enrollment in non-approved interventional trials
+- Co-enrollment in non-approved interventional trials

 - Recent treatment for insomnia with cognitive behavioral therapy within last 6 months